JonathanRitchey03/DynamicProgramming/README.md

-# Dynamic Programming for Normal People.
+# Dynamic Programming for Normal People

 This repository is the beginning of a book I'd like to offer.
 It's starting as a series of meetup group events with handouts presented that cover one or two dynamic programming problems in detail.